dagger/dagger/docs/current_docs/sdk/nodejs/reference/index.md

 displayed_sidebar: "current"
 ---

-# Dagger NodeJS SDK
+# Dagger TypeScript SDK

 A client package for running [Dagger](https://dagger.io/) pipelines.

-## What is the Dagger NodeJS SDK?
+## What is the Dagger TypeScript SDK?

-The Dagger NodeJS SDK contains everything you need to develop CI/CD pipelines in Typescript of Javascript, and run them on any OCI-compatible container runtime.
+The Dagger TypeScript SDK contains everything you need to develop CI/CD pipelines in TypeScript of Javascript, and run them on any OCI-compatible container runtime.

 ## Install